Are you a new brewer or considering taking up the hobby? Welcome!

 - All grain brewing in a nutshell: soaking crushed grains in a measured amount of warm water, waiting (the mash), draining that liquid (now wort) and then, depending on what technique you’re using, rinsing those grains to get more sugars out of the mash.

 - All grain brewing is easy.
-Brooklyn Brew Shop makes a start kit that sells for around $40 shipped.
+Brooklyn Brew Shop makes a start kit that typically sells for a very reasonable price.
 It includes most of the equipment you’ll need (just add a stockpot and empty bottles) to start out brewing all grain right on your stove top.
 You also get ingredients for your first batch.
 Brooklyn Brew Shop Everyday IPA - here.